bluetentacle/contract-mesh/README.md

   - Event definition, including topics and body schemas
   - Metrics published by the service to a centralized telemetry platform
   - Log record schemas published by the service into a central logging platform
+  - Business entities referenced by REST API, events, and other features
 - Dependencies on other services.
 Each dependency specifies
   - Required version range of the service
   - Specific abilities of the service that are utilized, such as REST API endpoints and events